VasudhaJha/aws-network-lab/01-vpc-subnet/README.md

 - 1 VPC with a custom CIDR block
 - Multiple subnets distributed across Availability Zones (quantity controlled by num_subnets variable)

+## Key Concepts Explained

+### What is a VPC?

+- Virtual Private Cloud: Your own isolated network within AWS
+- Think of it as your private data center in the cloud
+- All resources (EC2, RDS, etc.) live inside VPCs

+### CIDR Blocks and IP Addressing

+- CIDR notation (e.g., `10.0.0.0/16`) defines your network's IP range
+- `/16` means 65,536 available IP addresses (10.0.0.0 to 10.0.255.255)
+- Subnets carve smaller blocks from the VPC CIDR

+### Availability Zones (AZs)

+- Physically separate data centers within a region
+- Distributing subnets across AZs provides high availability
+- If one AZ fails, resources in other AZs remain available

+### Subnets

+- Subnets divide your VPC into smaller networks
+- Each subnet exists in exactly one AZ
+- Resources are launched into specific subnets

+### The `cidrsubnet()` Function

+- `cidrsubnet("10.0.0.0/16", 8, 0)` creates `10.0.0.0/24`
+- `cidrsubnet("10.0.0.0/16", 8, 1)` creates `10.0.1.0/24`
+- Automatically calculates non-overlapping subnet ranges

+### DNS in VPC

+- `enable_dns_support`: Allows DNS resolution within the VPC
+- `enable_dns_hostnames`: EC2 instances get DNS names (needed for public access later)

 ## Example Usage